Reclaiming My Voice: A Journey Beyond the Algorithm

 3. Cultivating Authentic Connections

 When people feel seen, they stay.
-Research from Stanford shows connected communities engage 50% more often.
+Research from Stanford shows that connected communities engage 50% more often.
 I no longer needed thousands—I just needed those who cared.

 4. Creating with Purpose